amri-amri/procake-extension/README.md

 The three inheritors of the abstract class `XMLtoFunctionConverter`
 - `XMLtoMethodInvokersFuncConverter`,
-- `XMLtoSimilarityMeasureFuncConverter`, &
+- `XMLtoSimilarityMeasureFuncConverter`, and
 - `XMLtoWeightFuncConverter`

 implement the functions
 - `public static MethodInvokersFunc getMethodInvokersFunc(String str)`,
-- `public static SimilarityMeasureFunc getSimilarityMeasureFunc(String str)`, &
+- `public static SimilarityMeasureFunc getSimilarityMeasureFunc(String str)`, and
 - `public static WeightFunc getSimilarityMeasureFunc(String str)`

 respectively, as well as the same functions but taking a `File`